The foundation you build at UBalt is key to your success on campus and beyond.

 - develop personally and professionally.

 What does "undergraduate" mean?An undergraduate is a college student who has not yet earned a college-level degree.
-Undergraduates can be students entering as freshman or entering as transfer students from another university.
+Undergraduates can be students entering as first-time undergraduates or entering as transfer students from another university.
 To earn an undergraduate degree from UBalt, you need to fulfill all general-education requirements or their equivalent from another institution.
 In addition to your major requirements, you may also choose to declare a minor.

 How much does it cost to attend UBalt?You can utilize these links to understand the cost of an education at UBalt: